 Where we hold or require personal data from you we normally do so on the following legal bases as defined under GDPR:

-- Legitimate interests: We may also use your personal data on the basis of our own legitimate interests in promoting our services and developing our services and assessing our performance, or those of third parties.
-Activities promoting our services include business to business marketing which you may opt-out of at any time.
+- Legitimate interests: Legitimate interests: We may use personal data on the basis of our own legitimate interests in promoting and developing our services, benchmarking and assessing our performance.
+Activities promoting our services include direct marketing which individuals may opt-out of at any time.
 Opt-out can be achieved by responding using the unsubscribe options contained within the information you have received or by emailing our Data Protection Officer at email@example.com .
+We also use personal data in pursuit of the legitimate interests of third parties, including our clients and our suppliers.
+Those interests include delivering our services and facilitating service improvements in the software we utilise and other ancillary services.

 - Legal obligations: Certain statutory obligations apply to the Insolvency Services delivered by our IPs which require us to process personal data and in some circumstances to provide it to third parties such as law enforcement, Government or public bodies.
 Where such obligations arise we will, insofar as is possible without breaching any other duty we owe to those services, advise you of our intention to process your data for their purposes.